Best time to visit: Late Summer

 Must See Attractions:

 Diablo Lake - Right in the center of the park, Diable Lake is surrounded by rising mountains and has a distinctive turquoise color.
 There are several viewpoints, and hikers can get close to the lake's shoreline at the Ross Lake Dam and near the Colonial Creek Campground.

 Washington Pass - This area is outside of North Cascades’ boundaries but it offers the best attractions that you can reach on paved roads in the park.
-Rewarding hikes here include Blue Lake, Maple Pass, and Cutthroat Lake.
+Rewarding hikes here include Blue Lake and Maple Pass.

 Cascade Pass Area - This region is more remote and requires a long drive and hike, but it's well worth it.
 It’s located on the southwest side of the park, at the end of a long dirt road from the town of Marblemount.
 The Hidden Lake and Sahale Arm hikes are both in this region.
 Read more about these two in the hiking section below.